apache/activemq-artemis/docs/user-manual/en/protocols-interoperability.md

-Apache ActiveMQ Artemis now supports the [OpenWire](http://activemq.apache.org/openwire.html) protocol so that an Apache ActiveMQ Artemis JMS client can talk directly to an Apache ActiveMQ Artemis server.
+Apache ActiveMQ Artemis now supports the [OpenWire](http://activemq.apache.org/openwire.html) protocol so that an Apache ActiveMQ 5.x JMS client can talk directly to an Apache ActiveMQ Artemis server.
 To enable OpenWire support you must configure a Netty Acceptor, like so:

     <acceptor name="openwire-acceptor">tcp://localhost:61616?protocols=OPENWIRE</acceptor>